Recent Events

 “The experience was truly enriching in terms of exposure.
 I thoroughly enjoyed the well-planned activities, which encouraged me to explore newer academic interests.
 I have always been inclined towards mathematics and technology, but witnessing their intersection with biology and neuroscience was particularly inspiring.
 It has motivated me to pursue future studies in a similar interdisciplinary direction,” Ria Chadha, student of DP-2, shared.

-“The visit by MIT students was a highly enriching experience, offering valuable exposure to the integration of neuroscience, bioengineering, mathematics, and computer science.
-Learning about their project, Prakash, which focuses on aiding the visually impaired through data-driven research, was particularly inspiring and sparked my curiosity about their approach.
-Although I am a Business Management student, I have always been interested in understanding how the human body functions.
-The epidemiology session stood out to me, where we explored disease transmission through an interactive case study and a hands-on activity.
-Connecting real-life data with scientific concepts and seeing how it aligned with Project Prakash helped me realise how such innovative ideas can be developed even at the school level.
-The initiative also made us more aware of real challenges within our own country, making the experience both educational and eye-opening,” Tani Bansal, student of DP-2, said.
+“The visit by MIT students was an enriching experience that offered meaningful insight into the integration of neuroscience, bioengineering, mathematics and computer science.
+Learning about Project Prakash, which supports the visually impaired through data-driven research, was especially inspiring and sparked my curiosity.
+Although I study Business Management, I have always been keen to understand how the human body works.
+The epidemiology session, with its interactive case study and hands-on activity, stood out.
+Connecting real-life data with scientific concepts helped me see how innovative, impactful ideas can emerge even at the school level, while also highlighting real challenges within our country,” said Tani Bansal, DP-2.

 “The session with the MIT students and Dr Sinha was truly inspiring.
 It helped me understand how STEM subjects can be meaningfully integrated with social services.
 Dr Sinha’s life journey, shared with a touch of humour, made the session even more engaging.
 My favourite part was interacting with the MIT students on topics like game theory and combinatorics.
 Overall, it was a highly enriching experience,” Vivaan Khanna, student of MYP-5, stated.